SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 "What can I do you for?
 How can I help with this here date?"
 Applejack asked.

-"Well, we haven't figured that out yet, we should probably tell you the stuff we have planned and maybe we can think of something together," Pinkie suggested.
+"Well, we haven't figured that out yet, we should probably tell you the stuff we have planned, and maybe we can think of something together," Pinkie suggested.

-"Okay, whats all in this plan so far?"
+"Okay, what's all in this plan so far?"
 Applejack asked.

 Rainbow answered, "I'm going to do an air show for their entertainment, and keep the weather clear."

-Pinkie said, "I'm making the dessert, and I'm going to sing Rarity a song, oh and I want to play a fun game with Rarity."
+Pinkie said, "I'm making the dessert, and I'm going to sing Rarity a song, oh, and I want to play a fun game with Rarity."

 Rainbow continued, "Fluttershy is going to help Pinkie make a dress to give to Rarity for their date."

 Pinkie continued, "I'm going to wear the dress Rarity gave me when I asked her out.
 And we're going to a fancy restaurant for dinner."

-Rainbow continued, "Rarity said she wants to spend quality time with Pinkie. also, Pinkie wants to watch the sunset with Rarity on the date."
+Rainbow continued, "Rarity said she wants to spend quality time with Pinkie.
+Also, Pinkie wants to watch the sunset with Rarity on the date."

 Pinkie finished, "we're going to ask Twilight to see if we can use a royal chariot for the date, and to see if she can help schedule the date."